Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/dilution.md

 - **Incubation Temperature** and **Duration**: The temperature (in Celsius) and the duration (in Hours) that the plate was incubated
 - **Dilution Buffer:** The sterile buffered used during the serial dilution process
 - **CFU/g:** Colony Forming Units, which can be [calculated following the method in this video](https://www.youtube.com/watch?v=s0rmg8tOD-A&t=340s).
 This field has two input boxes, one labeled "Colonies" and one labeled "10x^."
 If, for example, the CFU/g is 8000, enter "8" under "Colonies" and "3" under "x10^."
+- **Isolate Selection:** Click the "Add Isolate" button to link an isolate to this entry.
+See the "Isolate Selection Interface" selection below for more information

 ## Isolate Selection Interface